sagormahtab/eslint-config/README.md

 ---

 That's actually it!
+You'll start to see issues related to your code on your editor.
+Save the file and issues which are automatically fixable will be fixed automatically.
+Other issues will give you red or yellow hint.

 Whenever you create a new project just run the command from above and get everything related to eslint configured automatically.

 ## Customization